kevinpanxc/kevinpanxc.github.io/source/_posts/2016-05-11-thoughts-on-writing-a-resume.markdown

 I saw a few resumes last night that had some really impressive achievements listed.
 For example, this person ranked in the top 2% for some programming competition and had multiple very successful side projects.
 Unfortunately, these achievements were all near the bottom of the resume and I had to trudge through hefty job descriptions to finally notice them.
 There were definitely ways to make these achievements more apparent.

-Exceptional achievements are what many recruiter's like to see and should not be underestimated.
+Exceptional achievements are what many recruiters like to see and should not be underestimated.
 If you have them, leverage them as much as you can!

 # LEADERSHIP over INDEPENDENCE